qqmyers/sead2clowder/doc/src/sphinx/interface.rst

 .. image:: /_static/ug_staging-3.png

 Expand "Matchmaker Details" to see an itemized list of requirements for the repository and indicators whether your dataset meets those requirements.
+These requirements are checked using `Indiana's Matchmaker service <https://seadva.d2i.indiana.edu/sead-c3pr/api/researchobjects/matchingrepositories>`_.

 .. image:: /_static/ug_staging-4.png
 .. image:: /_static/ug_staging-5.png